Citations, Pages, Post…

 Where applicable, use MLA Formatting and Style principles in your writing for this class.
 Obviously, you should not worry about such issues as headers and margins and the other stylistic requirements that apply to the printed page, but when you quote sources, use the MLA in-text citation guidelines just as you would if you were writing a traditional paper.

-If the only source you are quoting from in your tracing project is Persepolis, you do not need a Works Cited page for this project, but you should have an MLA citation for the text on your splash page.1
+If the only source you are quoting from in your tracing project is Persepolis, you do not need a Works Cited page for this project, but you should have an MLA citation for the text on your splash page. ((If you want to include that citation as a footnote, you might install a plug-in called Civil Footnotes.))

 If you have relied on other sources in your project and they are not online, then you should include an MLA citation for those sources as well.
 If you have relied on online resources in your project, link internally to that work as you do so and include an MLA citation for those sources.